+The structure of the Ta$_2$O$_5$ films are further characterized in Fig.~\ref{fig:TaOx_XRD} by X-ray diffraction.
+We use a Bruker high-resolution X-ray diffraction system in reflection, equipped with a $(022)$ Ge monochromator for the characteristic K$_{alpha}$ line of a Cu X-ray source.

+The sputtered Ta$_2$O$_5$ sample does not exhibit any diffraction peaks originating from the film, which suggests that it is amorphous -- see Fig.~\ref{fig:TaOx_XRD}~(a).
+The most prominent peak is the (400) silicon substrate peak.
+The sharp peaks at $2\Theta=33.0^{o},~ 116.5^{o}$ are associated with basis-forbidden (200) and (600) reflections from the silicon substrate that are visible due to multiple diffraction (Umweganregung)\cite{Zaumseil2015Mar}.
+The peak at $2\Theta=61.7^{o}$ is due to (400) reflection of some remaining Cu $K_{\beta}$ radiation, that was not fully suppressed by the monochromator.
+Some diffuse intensity can be seen in the range $2\Theta=15^{o}-30^{o}$ likely associated with the amorphous Ta$_2$O$_5$ film.

-The thermally oxidized Ta$_2$O$_5$ is further characterized in Figs.\ref{fig:TaOx_XRD} and \ref{fig:ThermalTaOx_AFM}.
-X-ray diffraction reveals that the sample as investigated with muSR is at least partially polychrystalline.
-We could match the observed diffractogram with pattern derived from a beta-Ta2O5 structure (mp-1104837).
-Note that the this is a simulated structure expected to be meta-stable.
-For an experimentally observed orthorombhic beta-Ta2O5 structure (mp-554867) the observed peaks are clearly shifted to higher $2-\Theta$ angles.
+The diffractogram of the thermally oxidized Ta$_2$O$_5$ sample S1 - see Fig.~\ref{fig:TaOx_XRD}(b) -shows that it is at least partially polychrystalline.
+We could match the observed diffraction peaks with a pattern derived from a beta-Ta2O5 structure (ICSD-9112, ICSD-release~2025.1)~\cite{Zagorac2019Oct, Stephenson1971May}.

+The diffractogram of the thermally oxidized Ta$_2$O$_5$ sample S2 is shown in Fig.~\ref{fig:TaOx_XRD}~(c).
+It does not show any diffraction peaks associated with the film, likely due to the lower film thickness.
+The minor sharp peaks at $2\Theta=37.5^{o}$ and $2\Theta=80.0^{o}$ are due to some remaining Cu $K_{beta}$ radiation, that was not fully suppressed by the monochromator.
+The satellite peaks of the Sapphire substrate peaks are very likely also related to the substrate.

+For reference we also provide the X-ray data of sample S1 before oxidation (see Fig.~\ref{fig:TaOx_XRD}~(d)).
+Comparing the Ta film peaks to the diffractograms of the thermally oxidized films, shows these completely absent after oxidation.

-Since thermal Ta$_2$O$_5$ demonstrated crystallinity we also investigated the change in the film due to the oxidation process with atomic-force microscopy as shown in Fig. \ref{fig:ThermalTaOx_AFM}.
+Since thermal Ta$_2$O$_5$ sample S2 was shown to be at least partially poly-crystalline we also investigated the change in the film due to the oxidation process with atomic-force microscopy as shown in Fig.~\ref{fig:ThermalTaOx_AFM}.
 The surface corrugation increases due to oxidation.
 After oxidation the morphology clearly follows the hexagonal symmetry of the c-plane sapphire surface.